 Most recovered group

 Although home values overall remain well supported, outsized quarterly gains are becoming somewhat less common.
-Just two metros in the most recovered group managed a value increase in excess of two percent; the other four that posted gains had increases of less than one percent, and four of the most recovered group actually sported declines in home values in the second quarter of 2024 relative to the first.
+Compared to the previous quarter, just two metros in the most recovered group managed a value increase in excess of two percent; three had increases between one and two percent for the period, two less than a one percent increase.
+The remaining three sported declines of less than a percentage point.

 Least recovered areas

 The metro areas with the least improvement in home values since the prior peak also continued to benefit from rising values.
-Of the least improved 10 metros, just two saw a quarterly dip in values, but like the top group, only two could muster value increases of more than two percent for the quarter.
-Five others saw gains of less than a percentage point, one moving only barely, and the Elgin, IL metro saw unchanged values compared to the first quarter of 2024.
+Of the least improved 10 metros, just one saw a quarterly dip in values.
+The rest posted quarterly increases that ranged from as little as 0.13% in the Bakersfield, CA region to much as 3.68% in the Elgin, IL metro area.

-While the Bakersfield CA metro area continues to be the metro with the smallest value gain since the last housing boom, home values here are now 28.82% above the peak levels attained way back in the second quarter of 2006, and this market was one of the better-than-2% gainers with an increase of 2.57% for the period.
-It's hard to reckon that this market's prior "boom-era" high was now nearly 18 years ago, but it's also worth considering that this metro didn't even reach a "fully recovered" state until the second quarter of 2021.
+While the Bakersfield CA metro area continues to be the metro with the smallest value gain since the last housing boom, home values here are now 28.59% above the peak levels attained way back in the second quarter of 2006.
+It's hard to reckon that this market's prior "boom-era" high was more than 18 years ago, but it's also worth considering that this metro didn't even reach a "fully recovered" state until the second quarter of 2021.

 Retiring the HPRI